peter-w-bryant/Flask-Chest/docs/chest_api_spec.md

 # `FlaskChest` API Specification
-To keep the project modular and extensible, the `FlaskChest` object API is defined in this document, and all `FlaskChest` objects must implement the following class interface.
+To keep the project modular and extensible, `FlaskChest` objects must implement the following class interface.

 The API itself is very simple, where the only substantial method is the `write` method, which takes a [list of 3-tuples](interfaces.md#example-context-tuple-list) as an argument and writes a data point to the respective backend.
 Each 3-tuple is a global context variable of the form `(variable_name, variable_value, request_id)`.
 The order of the tuples in the list is the same as the order of the variables in the `tracked_vars` parameter of the [`flask_chest`](interfaces.md#flask-chest-decorator) decorator.